syrkis/miiii/paper/main.typ

   caption: [Top: Frequency dominance is averaged over neurons through training (average activation of frequencies as shown in @miiii_neurons).
 We see four distinct phases: _1)_ no significant frequencies, _2)_ frequencies gradually emerging, _3)_ a wall of frequencies, and _4)_ frequency count similar phase 2.
 Bottom: total number of active frequencies at the corresponding time step.
 A frequency $omega$ is active when $omega > mu + 2 sigma$ (a frequently used signal processing default).], )<finding>

+#figure(
+  table(
+    columns: (1fr, 1fr, 1fr, 1fr, 1fr, 1fr),
+    align: center,
+    table.header(
+      "epoch",
+      "256",
+      "1024",
+      "4096",
+      "16384",
+      "65536",
+    ),

+    $|omega|$, $0$, $0$, $10$, $18$, "10",
+  ),
+  caption: [Number of active frequencies on $cal(T)_"miiii"$ over epochs.], )<tableeeee>

-However, we observe that significant frequencies appear after generalization has occurred, which may suggest the presence of another phase following grokking in the context of multi-task learning.
+// However, we observe that significant frequencies appear as generalization has occurred, which may suggest the presence of another phase following grokking in the context of multi-task learning.
 This could be indicative of circuit merging or the integration of task-specific circuits into a more general solution.

 @l2_norms shows the L2 norms of gradients through time for the different weight matrices of the model trained on $cal(T)_"miiii"$.
 The gradient norms provide insights into how different parts of the model are being updated during training.
 Like with #cite(<nanda2023>, form:"prose", style:"american-psychological-association"), the attention layer converges quickly, echoing their finding that it does not contribute much to solving their modular arithmetic task.